bchavez/SharpFlame/README.md

 * `git checkout git@github.com:bchavez/SharpFlame.git`
 * `build`

-The output executable should be in `source\SharpFlame.Gui.Windows\bin\Release\SharpFlame.Gui.Windows`.
+The result of the build process is the executable in `source\SharpFlame.Gui.Windows\bin\Release\SharpFlame.Gui.Windows.exe`.

 Contributing